aturzone/TaskSphere/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Thank you

+1. https://github.com/GPT-Engineer-App (for help me make it faster,lovable.dev )

 <div align="center">
   <br>
   <a href="https://www.buymeacoffee.com/tasksphere" target="_blank">